adhocore/docker-lemp/README.md

 [`adhocore/lemp`](https://hub.docker.com/r/adhocore/lemp) is a minimal single container LEMP full stack for local development.

-> If you want to try out preview build of PHP 8.3beta, use image `adhocore/lemp:8.3b`.

 > If you _must_ use PHP7.4 on LEMP stack then head over to [`adhocore/lemp:7.4`](7.4.Dockerfile).

 It is quick jumpstart for onboarding you into docker based development.